History Department (HIS)

 Exhibition Development and Design II

-This is a hands-on course that will teach students to put together an exhibit.
-This course will teach students to do marketing and public relations, educational programming, curation and interactive activities for an exhibit that will take place in the community.
-Offered Spring - Every Third Year.
+This hands-on course teaches students to put together an exhibit.
+In this course students perform marketing and public relations, educational programming, curation, and interactive activities for an exhibit in the community.
+Offered Occasionally.

 HIS 419 Cr.4